Education and Training

 The body CT division is led by Dr. David J. Grand, an authority on body imaging and intervention.
 The department performs over 110,000 CT exams per year using state-of-the-art equipment including multiple 64-detector row CT scanners using low dose protocols, as well as a dedicated, wide-bore interventional CT scanner.
 The fellowship includes extensive exposure to CT guided procedures including all biopsies and drainages.

-The abdominal MRI section is also led by Dr. David J. Grand, who specializes in liver and small bowel MRI.
+The abdominal MRI section is led by Dr. David J. Grand, who specializes in liver and small bowel MRI.
 In addition to his expertise with body CT, Dr. Grand is also an accomplished researcher, national speaker and author of a textbook on abdominal/pelvic MRI.
 Body MRI is read from 11 high-field magnets including three 3T units and one of the nation’s only dedicated ER MRI units.
 Body imaging fellows learn the intricacies of protocoling, performing, and interpreting body MRIs, as well as the means to tailor exams toward clinical problem solving.

 The ultrasound division is led Dr. Michael Beland, MD a nationally-recognized authority in body ultrasound, and Dr. John Cronan, the department chair and an internationally-recognized authority on diagnostic and interventional ultrasound.
 Six state-of-the-art ultrasound units allow for a high-volume diagnostic service, as well as a daily, vast array of ultrasound-guided procedures.
 There are typically several institutional and national multicenter research projects ongoing within our department addressing topics such as microbubble contrast, elastography, and volumetric imaging.